magnusdv/quickped/README.md

 details may be specified when using QuickPed.

 Some pedigree information may be shown on the plot, but is *not* stored in the ped file.
-In the current version of QuickPed, this includes twin relationships, and also `deceased` status.
+In the current version of QuickPed, this includes colours, text annotations (expect main labels), twin relationships, and `deceased` status.